-The Health Sciences major offers concentrations in BioScience and Health Care, Policy, and Practice that will enable future health care professionals to begin this cross-disciplinary conversation even earlier.
+The Health Sciences major offers concentrations in BioScience and Public Health Studies.
 In addition to General tracks, each concentration offers tracks that help students focus their interests and prepare for future careers.
-In BioScience students can choose from tracks in Medicine, Pre-nursing, or Laboratory Investigations; while in Health Care, Policy, and Practice, students can choose tracks in Health Education, Community and Public Health or Health Policy and Administration.
-This degree a) provides students interested in pursuing a career in one of many health-related professions with a common core of knowledge; b) provides a general track in each concentration but also articulates additional tracks that meet requirements for entry into graduate programs; c) provides enough flexibility to enable students to move among those tracks as their interests evolve, and d) brings students headed for multiple health-related professions into on-going conversation with each other.
-The curriculum is built on the principle that, in order to be effective, health care professionals need to understand both the factors that impact the health of individuals and the factors that impact the health of populations.
+In BioScience students can choose from tracks in Medicine and Pre-nursing; while in Public Health Studies, students can choose tracks in Health Education, Community Health or Health Policy and Administration.
+This degree a) provides students interested in pursuing a career in one of many health-related professions with a common core of knowledge; b) provides a general track in each concentration but also articulates additional tracks that meet requirements for entry into graduate programs; c) provides enough flexibility to enable students to move among those tracks as their interests evolve, and d) brings students headed for multiple health-related professions into on-going cross-disciplinary conversation with each other.
+The curriculum is built on the principle that, in order to be effective, professionals working in health need to understand the factors that impact both the health of individuals and the health of populations.